1Ermi/skylight-assessment/reademe.md

 - A fully functional `Node.js` application implementing the above features.
 - Bonus points for a UI/UX that simplifies interaction with the system.
+- You will present the app on google meet.